theyseemeRobin/AML_blade_segmentation/README.md

 ## Usage

-Install the required packages, torch should be installed separately:
+Install the required packages, torch and xformers should be installed separately:

 ```bash
 pip install -r requirements.txt